Jormala/bon-bon/README.md

 A `position` describes an pose that Bon-bon can make.
 Each key of a position is a name of a servo, and the value is a number between `0` and `100` *or `null`.*

 A servo can also have a value of `null`, which basically means *"No movement"* or *"Keep the last servo value"*.
-They're only supported if [filling](#use_filling--option) is turned on.

 If a servo is not defined, then it's assumed to be `null`.

 Below is an example animation, with all servos being `head1`, `torso2` and `eye3`: